SC5/sc5-styleguide/DEVELOPMENT.md

 ### Running development server and watches

-The project contains a small demo stylesheet that can be used to develop the UI.
+The stylesheet of the style guide itself could be used as test data.
-Start watching UI code changes in lib/app and build the app using the demo stylesheets:
+Start watching UI code changes in lib/app and build the app using the style guides stylesheets:

     gulp dev

-Running the task also runs a small development server, and does the same as:

-    gulp watch --source ./lib/app --output ./demo-output --config ./lib/app/styleguide_config.json

 ### Running tests